Time Blocking: Process of Arranging your Tasks

 Invented during the Napoleonic war to prioritise injuries and sickness still used in hospitals now to decide most in need of attention.

+The pareto principle is also known as the 80/20 Rule.
 Time versus Result based on Pareto Principle where the idea that roughly 80% of the effects (outcomes) come from 20% of the causes (inputs).

 Analyse data, identify and list frequent problems or causes in a process then prioritise the 20% that will produce the best results.
-Consider creating a Pareto Chart.
+Consider creating a Pareto Principle Chart.

 This method focusing prioritising as the key to productivity and better time management.
 How do you start? – a to-do list.

 Create a to-do list then assess how important each task is.
 Assign a letter to each task: A, B, C, D or E, according to their priority.
-‘A’ for the most important tasks and ‘E’ for task with the lowest priority.
+‘A’ for the most important tasks and ‘E’ for tasks with the lowest priority.